Activate your rewards here ›

 • One single incentive offer can be presented during the cancellation process

-• The incentive (such as a gift card, discount, or special offer) must be presented in a clear, simple manner
+• The incentive (e.g. gift card, discount, offer) must be presented in a clear, simple manner

 • Members must be able to easily decline the offer and proceed with cancellation